neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :author: Sebastiaan Mathôt
    :affiliation: OpenSesame lead developer, Vrije Universiteit, Amsterdam, The Netherlands
    :date: 2011-07-29
-   :tags:  lofs, software distribution, mentorship, Debian
+   :tags:  lofs, software distribution, mentorship, Debian, upstream
    :group: Research software projects

    The NeuroDebian team has helped me to make my software (OpenSesame) available to the wider public in a much more professional fashion than I would have been able to do for myself.